-- Applications are accepted for fall and spring semesters (not summer) until all available openings in the CCMF program are filled. - Applicants will be notified by August 1 for fall admissions and December 5 for spring admissions.
+- All applicants who submit the required application documents by the initial deadline, March 1 for fall admission or October 1 for spring admission, will be given priority.
+After these dates, applications will be considered until available openings in the CCMF program are filled. - Applicants will be notified between March 15 and August 1 for fall admission and between October 15 and December 5 for spring admission.

 The HSU application must be completed online.
-All other application materials including official transcripts (may not be uploaded), letters of recommendation, and writing sample may be uploaded with the application or sent to:
+Letters of recommendation and the writing sample may be uploaded to the application or sent to:

+Office of Admission

+Hardin-Simmons University

+Box 16050

-Office of Graduate Studies Hardin-Simmons University Box 16210 Abilene, TX 79698
+Abilene, TX 79698